 He liked those guys.
 They all came up together.
 They could all remember Sires the basketball star for West New York.
 A proud man.
 Tossed.

 Sacco withdrew his endorsement of Stack for chair, Menendez expressed his outrage over Stack and Fulop’s treatment of DeGise, and the county went to war.

 Bayonne didn’t like it.

 They had a local mayor’s race and it could get bloody.
 Up at bat for the HCDO in 2018, Mayor Jimmy Davis had some vulnerabilities as a candidate.
 So the organization opted against immediately fielding an alternative to Stack.

 Davis won his May 8th contest handily, with 53% of the vote.

 Two days later, the organization decided to back Jersey City School Board Amy DeGise for the chairmanship of the party.
 A teacher by profession and the daughter of the disrespected county executive, the young DeGise immediately made an issue out of Stack’s 2013 endorsement of the reelection candidacy of Republican Governor Chris Christie.
 She also harped on Stack’s support for the Christie’s plan to overhaul public pensions and benefits.
-A New Jersey Education Association (NJEA) member, she praised Governor Phil Murphy, who won statewide with the backing of that same union that tried to remove Senate President Steve Sweeney (D-3) from office.
+A New Jersey Education Association (NJEA) member, she praised Governor Phil Murphy, who won statewide with the considerable backing of that same union that tried to remove Senate President Steve Sweeney (D-3) from office.